wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-introduction.md

 ## <a id="resources"></a>Resources for learning more about big-data analysis, Hadoop, and HDInsight

-Build on this introduction to Hadoop on HDInsight and big data analysis with the resources below.
+Build on this introduction to Hadoop in the cloud and big data analysis with the resources below.

-### HDInsight on Windows
+### Hadoop documentation for HDInsight

 * [HDInsight documentation](/documentation/services/hdinsight/): The documentation page for Azure HDInsight with links to articles, videos, and more resources.

-* [Learning map for HDInsight](/documentation/articles/hdinsight-learn-map): A guided tour of Hadoop documentation for HDInsight.

-* [Get started with Azure HDInsight](/documentation/articles/hdinsight-hadoop-tutorial-get-started-windows): A quick-start tutorial for using Hadoop in HDInsight.

-* [Run the HDInsight samples](/documentation/articles/hdinsight-run-samples): A tutorial on how to run the samples that ship with HDInsight.

-* [Azure HDInsight SDK](http://msdnstage.redmond.corp.microsoft.com/zh-cn/library/dn479185.aspx): Reference documentation for the HDInsight SDK.

 ### Apache Hadoop